 In the 2022 Chilean constitutional referendum, citizens voted on a new draft constitution proposed by the Constitutional Assembly.
-The draft aimed to address issues like economic inequality and indigenous representation, considered legacies of Pinochet's constitution (Bartlett 2022).
+The draft aimed to address issues like economic inequality and indigenous representation, considered legacies of Pinochet's constitution (Bartlett, 2022).
 On September 4, with mandatory voting, 61.89% of voters rejected the draft, as reported by SERVEL.

 This was a major setback for President Gabriel Boric's government, which supported the draft, and a victory for the opposition and social movements against it.
-Contributing factors included the unpopularity of Assembly politicians (Titelman 2022, Larraín et al. 2023), fake news and Boric's campaign unpopularity (Gonzalez-Ocantos & Melendez 2023).
-Public opinion surveys suggested rejection could increase polarization but might also improve employment, inflation, migration policies, and economic growth (Criteria 2022).
+Contributing factors included the unpopularity of Assembly politicians, opposition to the Plurinational state, and doubts about the economic sustainability of proposed social programs (Titelman, 2022; Larraín et al., 2023; Stuenkel, 2022; Sazo, 2023).
+External factors included Boric's campaign unpopularity (Gonzalez-Ocantos and Melendez, 2023), fake news (Stuenkel, 2022), and disagreements over the 2019 Constitutional initiative (García-Huidobro, 2023).
+Public opinion surveys suggested rejection could increase polarization but might also improve employment, inflation, migration policies, and economic growth (Criteria, 2022).

 The draft's failure has left Chile at a crossroads.
-Some politicians called for new negotiations, while others suggested amending the current constitution or drafting a completely new one (POLGA-HECIMOVICH 2022).
+Some call for new negotiations, while others suggest amending the current constitution or drafting a completely new one (POLGA-HECIMOVICH, 2022).

-Table C.9 analyzes the impact of military bases on the plebiscite outcome.
-Municipalities with pre-1970 military bases did not show higher support for the draft, aligning with findings by Brieba & Bunker (2019) on persistent turnout bias in Chile, whether voting is voluntary or mandatory.
+Table C.5 analyzes the impact of military bases on the plebiscite outcome.
+Municipalities with pre-1970 military bases had less turnout (-3.2 percentage points) and did not show higher support for the draft, aligning with findings by Brieba and Bunker (2019) on persistent turnout bias in Chile, whether voting is voluntary or mandatory.